Diversity – an asset to be maintained

 A company agreement leads to several dozen recruitments

-This agreement, which was signed in France in 2008, encourages integrating and maintaining the employment of handicapped persons.
-It has resulted in the signing of 14 permanent contracts, 22 fixed-term contracts, 55 temporary work assignments and 17 work-study contracts for disabled persons.
+This agreement, which was signed in France in 2008 and renewed in 2013, encourages integrating and maintaining the employment of persons with disabilities.
+It has resulted in the signing of 33 permanent contracts, 27 fixed-term contracts, 71 temporary work assignments and 35 work-study contracts for disabled persons.
+A measure introduced with the 2013 agreement has allowed to welcome 40 interns with disabilities during the agreement's application period.

-The agreement was renewed in 2011 for the period from 2011 to 2013.
-It strengthens the existing measures and implements new actions.
+The agreement was renewed in 2013 for the period from 2014 to 2016.
+Unanimously signed, it confirm the engagments of the company.